 Summer brings a bounty of wonderful tomatoes, and of those, ugly heirlooms are certainly a favorite.
 I grew up watching my Dad grow tomatoes, but now in his 80’s and living on top of a sand dune with my mother in South Walton, he has retired from growing the sweet and juicy fruit.

-I just started a verti-grow system, so I’m looking forward to having a nice crop myself next year.
-In the meantime, I like to purchase my tomatoes from growers I know at the Seaside Farmers Market and Twin Oaks FarmStand in Grayton Beach.
+I started a verti-grow system, so I’m hoping to having a nice crop myself soon!
+Hoping is the key word!
+In the meantime, I like to purchase my tomatoes from growers that I know like at the Seaside Farmers Market.

 4 medium tomatoes, sliced